grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "No. Maybe nobody is looking, or they just do not care."

-Captain Percy stayed on the periscope, slowly tracking across the bearing.
+Percy stayed on the periscope, slowly tracking across the bearing.
 Still nothing.

 "Sylvia!" called up Hemi.
 "They are gone.
 No detectable signal on the sonar."